 Mick designs, builds, and is an evangelist for distributed systems - from data-driven backends using Cassandra, Hadoop, Spark, to enterprise Microservices platforms.

 Prior to TLP he spent seven years at FINN.no building a microservices platform, along with introducing data-driven solutions and architecture based on Cassandra, going back to Cassandra 0.7.
 Mick has become an advocate for change towards microservices built upon modern data-driven practices that introduce eventually consistent highly available solutions using Apache technologies like Cassandra, Hadoop, Spark, and Kafka.

 Mick has always had a keen involvement in open source code, contributing to many codebases along the way.
-He is an Apache Member, an Apache Cassandra committer, the PMC Chair for Apache Tiles and a DataStax MVP for Apache Cassandra.
+He is an Apache Member, an Apache Cassandra committer, the PMC Chair for Apache Tiles, as well as being a DataStax MVP for Apache Cassandra since 2014.

 Alain has been working with Apache Cassandra since version 0.8.
 He was the first Engineer at teads.tv which had grown to 400+ employees by the time he left.